Interval cycle

 Interval cycles are symmetrical and thus non-diatonic.
 However, a seven-pitch segment of C7 will produce the diatonic major scale:

 This is known also known as a generated collection.

 A minimum of three pitches are needed to represent an interval cycle.

-Cyclic tonal progressions in the works of Romantic composers such as Gustav Mahler and Richard Wagner form a link with the cyclic pitch successions in the atonal music of Modernists such as Béla Bartók, Alexander Scriabin, Edgard Varèse, and the Second Viennese School (Arnold Schoenberg, Alban Berg, and Anton Webern).
+Cyclic tonal progressions in the works of Romantic and late Romantic composers (e.g., Richard Wagner, Johannes Brahms, Gustav Mahler) form a link with the cyclic pitch successions in the atonal music of Modernists such as Béla Bartók, Alexander Scriabin, Edgard Varèse, and the Second Viennese School (Arnold Schoenberg, Alban Berg, and Anton Webern).
 At the same time, these progressions signal the end of tonality.

 Interval cycles are also important in jazz, such as in Coltrane changes.

 "Similarly," to any pair of transpositionally related sets being reducible to two transpositionally related representations of the chromatic scale, "the pitch-class relations between any pair of inversionally related sets is reducible to the pitch-class relations between two inversionally related representations of the semitonal scale."
 Thus an interval cycle or pair of cycles may be reducible to a representation of the chromatic scale.

 As such, interval cycles may be differentiated as ascending or descending, with, "the ascending form of the semitonal scale [called] a 'P cycle' and the descending form [called] an 'I cycle'," while, "inversionally related dyads [are called] 'P/I' dyads."
 P/I dyads will always share a sum of complementation.
 Cyclic sets are those "sets whose alternate elements unfold complementary cycles of a single interval," that is an ascending and descending cycle:

 In 1920 Berg discovered/created a "master array" of all twelve interval cycles: